First-Year U.S. Students

 How to Apply

-All first-year or first-time undergraduate U.S. applicants* seeking Cornell grant or scholarship aid must complete the CSS Profile.
-All U.S. students must also complete the Free Application for Federal Student Aid (FAFSA).
+All first-year or first-time undergraduate applicants seeking Cornell grant or scholarship aid must complete the CSS Profile.
+All eligible U.S. students* must also complete the Free Application for Federal Student Aid (FAFSA).

-*U.S. students include U.S. citizens, U.S. citizens with dual citizenship, eligible non-citizens such as refugees or asylees, and undocumented students who attended and graduated from a U.S. high school, with or without DACA (Deferred Action for Childhood Arrivals) status.
+*U.S. students include U.S. citizens, U.S. citizens with dual citizenship, and certain eligible non-citizens such as refugees or asylees.
+Undocumented students who attended and graduated from a U.S. high school, with or without DACA (Deferred Action for Childhood Arrivals) status are considered eligible non-citizens for Cornell aid purposes but are not eligible for federal aid.

 Financial Aid Application Priority Dates